 Seven of Pentacles Tarot Card Meanings

-The Seven of Pentacles shows that you have a strong desire to invest in those things that will provide long-term benefit.
-You understand the value of putting in time and energy now for longer-term rewards, and you are not necessarily looking for ‘quick wins’ as such.
-You also want to make sure that you are focusing your attention on the right areas that will give you the biggest ‘bang for your buck’, instead of wasting time on areas that will not deliver any value.
-You have a long-term view and you are focused on sustainability of results.
+The Seven of Pentacles shows you understand the value of putting in time and energy now for longer-term rewards and have a strong desire to invest in sustainable results.
+You are not looking for quick wins.
+You also want to make sure you are putting your attention on the right areas instead of wasting time and effort on tasks that will not deliver any value.

-Similarly, if you are planning for the future, the Seven of Pentacles shows that you are taking a long-term view and you are assessing where you can best invest your time and energy for the maximum output.
-You do not want to keep putting your heart and soul into something if you are not getting the rewards for it, and no doubt, you have started to see that there are some areas in your life that are just become energy-sappers but without the reward.
+Similarly, if you are planning for the future, the Seven of Pentacles encourages you to take a long-term view and assess where you can best invest your time and energy for the maximum output.
+You do not want to keep putting your heart and soul into something if you won’t reap the rewards for your work – and you have undoubtedly seen that some areas in your life are just energy-sappers.

-Sometimes, however, the Seven of Pentacles can denote frustration.
-You have been labouring away at something important and you may be starting to feel concerned that you will never be rewarded for your efforts.
+Sometimes, however, the Seven of Pentacles can indicate frustration with slow results.
+You have been labouring away at something important, and you may feel concerned that your efforts will go unrewarded.
 Be patient and appreciate the progress you have made so far.
-If your hard work has not yet paid off as planned, remember that your expectations may be unreasonable.
+If your work has not yet paid off as planned, remember that your expectations may be unreasonable.
 There are no guarantees.
 Be grateful, focus on the present and do what you can with what you have.

-The reversed Seven of Pentacles suggests that your efforts may be scattered at this time and you are starting to question whether or not you are investing in the right areas.
-You may be outlaying some initial money on things that will not actually deliver results.
-So, the opportunity here is to examine your current and planned investments (both financial and time), and make sure that you are going to see a return on those investments.
-Use a prioritisation system to ensure that you do not waste time and money on areas that will not deliver results.
+The Seven of Pentacles reversed suggests your efforts may be scattered at this time and you are questioning whether you are investing in the right areas.
+You may outlay some initial money on things that will not produce ‘fruit’.
+Or, what you thought would make you happy is creating stress and anxiety and isn’t worth the effort.
+Examine where you are investing your time, energy and resources and make sure you are satisfied with your current progress and receiving a return on those investments.
+Use a prioritisation system to ensure you do not waste precious resources on areas that will not deliver results.

-Similarly, the Seven of Pentacles reversed indicates that even though you may continue to invest a lot of energy into a specific situation, you may not reap the rewards you are looking for.
-As such, this card calls on you to prioritise your activities very carefully.
-You need to do a cost-benefit analysis on the major tasks involved to bring your project to fruition as there are certainly a number of tasks that are currently taking a lot of your time and energy but are not bearing the rewards you are seeking.
-Take stock of what you still need to do and focus only on those things that will get you to where you want to be.
-You may find that there are a lot of things that you get involved in that are just not value-add.
-For example, email and meetings are huge time wasters if not used effectively.
-Try to get down to the 20% of tasks that deliver 80% of the value, and focus on these, rather than investing your time in tasks that do not deliver any results.
+Similarly, the reversed Seven of Pentacles suggests that even though you may continue to invest a lot of energy into a specific situation, you may not reap the rewards you are looking for.
+As such, this card calls on you to prioritise your activities carefully.
+You need to do a cost-benefit analysis of the major tasks involved to bring your project to fruition, as some are taking a lot of your time and energy without bearing the rewards you are seeking.
+For example, email and meetings are colossal time wasters if not used effectively.
+Take stock of what you still need to do to get where you want to be.
+Apply your focus.

-As a key strength, the reversed Seven of Pentacles can indicate that you know when to stop investing in something when you are seeing little return.
-Some people are inclined to keep persevering at something, even if it is not working out, just because they have already invested a lot of time, energy or money into it.
-However, you are very good at identifying when a situation is no longer delivering you any value and knowing when to pack it in and try something else.
+As a critical strength, the reversed Seven of Pentacles can show that you know when to stop investing in something when you see little return.
+Some people are inclined to keep ‘toughing it out’, just because they spent time, energy or money and don’t want to admit defeat.
+However, you are adept at identifying when a situation is no longer delivering you any value and know when to pack it in and try something else.

-In a relationship reading, the reversed Seven of Pentacles indicates that you have been working very hard on laying the foundations for your relationship but now, for some reason, you are concerned that you are going to lose all of that.
-You may also be feeling frustrated that the relationship is not progressing or growing as quickly as you had hoped, particularly given that you have put in so much time and energy.
-Sometimes you can pour your heart and soul into something but it does not always mean that there will be results.
-You may come to the realisation that it just is not worth your time and no matter how much you try, the relationship is going to continue to hit roadblocks.
+In a relationship reading, the reversed Seven of Pentacles indicates you have been working very hard on laying the foundations for your relationship but now worry that you will lose all of it.
+You may also feel frustrated that the relationship is not progressing or growing as quickly as you had hoped, especially when you put in so much time and energy.
+Sometimes you can pour your heart and soul into something that comes with no guarantees.
+You may come to the realisation that this relationship just is not worth your time, no matter how much you try.